Tools

 colima

-Section titled “colima”is “containers on linux machines”, which provides an easy way to install a Linux virtual machine and use it to run Docker and containerd containers.
+Section titled “colima”is “Containers On Linux MAchines”, which provides an easy way to install a Linux virtual machine and use it to run containers on macOS.

 docker